jayjaybillings/fire/docs/_posts/2017-10-11-fire-performance-model.markdown

 ### When to use accessors

 Fire uses structs over classes for small data structures of pure data because, in some cases, *accessor functions* may be evil.
-Accessors - or functions that start with "get" or "set" - are used as a means of managing access to or hiding the state of "private" data in a class.
+Accessors - or functions that start with "get" or "set" to get or set data - are used as a means of managing access to or hiding the state of "private" data in a class.
 (Hiding internal state is called *encapsulation.*) In a class like the following it is clear that the accessors are just fluff since the getA() and setA() functions do no other work than provide access to A, B, and C.

 ```cpp
 class MyData {